rpmuller/ePubs/WP1.md

 species.
 Some sentences in which the word "unicorn" occurs are true, and some are false, but in each case not directly.
 Consider "a unicorn has one horn" and "a cow has two horns."
-To prove the latter, you have to lopk at a cow; it is not enough to say that in some book cows are said to have two horns.
+To prove the latter, you have to look at a cow; it is not enough to say that in some book cows are said to have two horns.
 But the evidence that unicorns have one horn is only to be found in books, and in fact the correct statement is: "Certain books assert that there are